View count: 144920

 July 2 - July 6, 2026 (for session 2 courses only)

-Authorization codes may only be used during the add/drop period specified above.
 Courses added using an authorization code cannot be dropped; students may only apply for course withdrawal instead.
 Please exercise caution accordingly.

 4. Credit Fees